higgn/razorpay-plugin/README.md

 * **Check Cloud Run Logs:** Go to your service in Cloud Run -> Logs tab.
 Filter by severity (Error, Warning) to find application or container startup issues.
 * **Check Browser DevTools:** Open your browser's developer tools (usually F12).
 Check the Console tab for frontend JavaScript errors and the Network tab for failed API requests (check status codes like 4xx, 5xx).

+* SOME PARTS OR OPTIONAL SO DONT WORRY
 * **Verify Environment Variables:** In the Cloud Run UI, edit your service revision and check the "Variables & Secrets" tab to ensure all environment variables (DB URI, API Keys, Bucket Name, etc.) are correctly set.
 * **Check DNS Propagation:** Use dnschecker.org to verify your CNAME (`competition`) and TXT (verification) records are visible globally.
 * **`gcloud` Command Errors:** Double-check project IDs, regions, repository names, service names, and ensure you are running commands from the correct directory with sufficient permissions (Administrator PowerShell if needed).